SAP-samples/teched2025-IN162/exercises/ex6/README.md

  	<br><br>
 		![Pic 21-2](./images/ex63-1.png)
 	<br><br>
-2. Change below prompt as per your user / customer name **(change IN162-000 to IN162-0/*/* according to your user group)** and enter it in joule
+2. Change below prompt as per your assigned user / customer name
-	1. I am Customer Success Partner for BestRun IN162-045 customer.
+	1. "I am Customer Success Partner for BestRun <b>IN162-0**</b> *(replace ** with your assigned participant number)*.
 Could you prepare talking points and summary for my meeting with customer.
 Search and show all the recent sales orders and service tickets raised by this customer.
-Also, summarize what the response in 3 categories list of sale orders, list of service tickets and propose actions to resolve issues in service tickets.
+Also, summarize what the response in 3 categories list of sale orders, list of service tickets and propose actions to resolve issues in service tickets."
  	<br><br>
 	![Pic 21-2](./images/ex63-2.png)
 	<br><br>